Industrial REITs Continue To Thrive From Amazon's Growth

 (Hoya Capital Real Estate estimates, Company Filings)

-Within the sector, we can see how the e-commerce focused REITs (DCT, DRE and PLD) continue to trade at premiums to the sector average.
+Within the sector, we can see how the e-commerce focused REITs (DCT, DRE, and PLD) continue to trade at premiums to the sector average.

 Sensitivities to Equities and Interest Rates

-Industrial REITs are not highly sensitive to interest rates, and respond more closely to movements in the equity markets.
+Industrial REITs are not highly sensitive to interest rates and respond more closely to movements in the equity markets.
 As a sector, industrial REITs fall under our "Growth REIT" category and should be used by investors seeking longer-term dividend growth rather than immediate income.

-For more detail on these calculations, we highlighted the dynamics of bond-like and equity-like REITs in our previous articles, "Are REITs Bond Substitutes" and "REITs Without Interest Rate Risk."
+For more detail on these calculations, we highlighted the dynamics of bond-like and equity-like REITs in our previous articles "Are REITs Bond Substitutes" and "REITs Without Interest Rate Risk."

 Within the sector, we note that there are several REITs that do, in fact, exhibit heightened levels of interest rate sensitivity.
 As expected, LPT, which employs a strategy of paying a higher yield by paying out over 100% of its current cash flow, is more interest-rate-sensitive than its counterparts.